neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

 ## Learning Objectives

-- Knowing the difference between `var`, `let` and `const`
+- knowing the difference between `var`, `let` and `const`
-- Understanding different kinds of data types
+- understanding the different data types
-- Using basic math operations
+- using basic math operations

 ---